Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 dnscan -subnet 192.168.0.0/16

-A 403 forbidden to me reveals that I need some form of credentials to gain access.
-It is fair to assume that the service runs in a context of a non-human account.
+A 403 Forbidden response to me reveals that I need some form of credentials to gain access.
+It is fair to assume that the service runs in the context of a non-human account.
 Thanks to our initial recon (/etc/passwd) , I realized that there is a user 'istio' (1337).
 I am always curious when I see '1337' in CTFs and make a note of it for a potential opportunity.
 On digging further I realized this was not intentional but 'istio' actually runs as 1337 (here) and running any other workloads with that uid will cause problems.

-Since I am root in this challenge , i tried switching to the context of the 'istio' user and obtained the flag.
+Since I am root in this challenge, I tried switching to the context of the 'istio' user and obtained the flag.

 su istio